Announcing the New SGI® UV™: The Big Brain Computer

 SGI UV can run anything from desktop applications to common cluster applications, making it an alternative to small to medium clusters.
 Users can focus on outcomes, not algorithms and therefore rapidly innovate; taking analysis from a laptop, scaling it up on SGI UV with no re-writing of code or moving data to different systems required.
 With support for a variety of file systems and storage options, including SGI DMF, which makes storage hierarchies look like a local drive, SGI UV 2 offers a complete solution.

 SGI UV 2 provides the fastest path to solve multi-terabyte problems, making it the ideal platform to accelerate the pace of innovation in decision support, genomics and bioscience, chemistry and materials, physics, integrative systems science, national security, product design, and other data-intensive fields.
 The Genome Analysis Centre (TGAC) and Centre Biological Sciences (CBS) at the Danish Technical University, both widely recognized in their respective fields of next-gen sequencing and metagenomics respectively, are among the first organizations to deploy SGI UV 2 for these research areas.
-For more information on CBS, join the upcoming webinar "Conquering Complexities in Cancer Research."

 No-limit computing, built on industry standards